Cultivation of Bottle Gourd in India

 Training and Pruning

 Because the bottle gourd has high vegetative growth, proper training and pruning are beneficial.
 Bowering plants enable them to absorb sunlight more efficiently, and yields of up to 80 t/ha have been recorded.
 It was instructed to cut off auxiliary vine buds until the vines reached bower height.
-When the vine reaches the bower, the apical bud is cut around 10-15 cm below the bower to allow two or three branches to spread onto the bower.
-After producing 4-5 fruits, plants are again clipped such that just 2-3 auxiliary buds can sprout on the main vines.
+When the vine reaches the bower, the apical bud is cut around 10–15 cm below the bower to allow two or three branches to spread onto the bower.
+After producing 4-5 fruits, plants are again clipped so that just 2-3 auxiliary buds can sprout on the main vines.

 Irrigation